On arithmetical properties and arithmetical characterizations of finite groups

-It is easy to see that if a group $G$ is recognizable by the isomorphism type of its Gruenberg--Kegel graph, then $G$ is recognizable by its Gruenberg--Kegel graph, therefore by Theorem~\ref{AlmRecGKGraph}, $G$ is almost simple.
+It is easy to see that if a group $G$ is recognizable by the isomorphism type of its Gruenberg--Kegel graph, then $G$ is recognizable by Gruenberg--Kegel graph, therefore by Theorem~\ref{AlmRecGKGraph}, $G$ is almost simple.

-There are not so many results on recognition of groups by the isomorphism types of their Gruenberg--Kegel graphs.
-The first result in this direction was obtained by A.~V.~Zavarnitsine~\cite{Zavarnitsine_2006}, where it was proved that the simple sporadic group $J_4$ is the unique group with exactly $6$ connected components of its Gruenberg--Kegel graph, therefore $J_4$ is recognizable by the isomorphism type of its Gruenberg--Kegel graph.
+There are not many results on recognition of groups by the isomorphism types of their Gruenberg--Kegel graphs.
+The first result in this direction was obtained by A.~V.~Zavarnitsine~\cite[Theorem~B]{Zavarnitsine_2006}, where it was proved that the simple sporadic group $J_4$ is the unique group whose Gruenberg--Kegel graph has exactly $6$ connected components.
+In~\cite[Theorem~1.5]{CaMas} we proved that the simple exceptional groups of Lie type ${^2}G_2(27)$ and $E_8(2)$ are also recognizable by the isomorphism types of their Gruenberg--Kegel graphs.
+Moreover, the author with the participation of M.-Zh.~Chen and M.~R.~Zinov'eva has proved\footnote{The manuscript is in preparation.} that the groups ${^2}E_6(2)$ and $E_8(q)$, where $q \in \{3, 4, 5, 7, 8, 9, 17\}$, are recognizable by the isomorphism types of their Gruenberg–Kegel graphs.
 Recently Problem~\ref{RecIsoGK} has been solved by M.~Lee and T.~Popiel~\cite{LeePopiel_2} for all simple sporadic groups.

 \begin{theorem}[{\cite[Theorem~1.1]{LeePopiel_2}}] A sporadic simple group $G$ is recognisable by the isomorphism type of its Gruenberg--Kegel graph if and only $G$ is one of the following eight groups{\rm:}